DynamicDevices/meta-dynamicdevices/docs/CI_CD_SETUP.md

 ## Overview

-This document describes the Continuous Integration/Continuous Deployment (CI/CD) pipeline implemented for validating Yocto Project Compatible compliance of the Dynamic Devices layers.
+This document describes the Continuous Integration/Continuous Deployment (CI/CD) pipeline implemented for validating that Dynamic Devices layers meet Yocto Project Compatible requirements and are ready for certification.

 ## Pipeline Components